donejs/donejs/docs/about.md

 ### Evolve

-Application development and maintenence often lasts many years.
+Application development and maintenance often lasts many years.
 Stability is needed to release complex applications.
 However, new techniques and best practices are constantly evolving.

-DoneJS's goal is to strike a balance between immovable stability and irresistable progress.
-We do this by evolving frequently, while maintaining backward compatability between major releases.
+DoneJS's goal is to strike a balance between immovable stability and irresistible progress.
+We do this by evolving frequently, while maintaining backward compatibility between major releases.

 It can be a bumpy road, with lots of little changes.
 But it avoids rewrites, resulting in greater productivity: